aylilin/warehouse-management-system/README.md

 This system supports two types of users : **Admin** and **User**, each with different access levels.
 Users can browse products, purchase items, and check their balance.
 Admin users have additional cammands for managing inventory and user balances;however, some admin functionalities may require further improvements.
-Inventory data is stored in a file and updated during program exection.
+Inventory data is stored in a file and updated during program execution.

 ## Features
 ### User Features